basisproject/paper/src/01-defining-the-problem.md

 What if, instead of extracting profit, these properties were community-owned, and rented out to individuals and companies at-cost, such that averaged over the year, the income and the expenses were equal?
 Now imagine these community-owned properties had all their loans paid off.
 Oh, how cheap it would be to rent an apartment or an office space if all you were paying for was the regular maintenance instead of lining the pockets of a mortgage bank or a private owner!

-If you were to provide office spaces, factories, warehouses, and equipment to companies at-cost, instead of generating enough profit to pay those extracting profit from them, they can instead focus on their productive process and their work conditions.
+If you were to provide office spaces, factories, warehouses, and equipment to companies at-cost, they could focus on their productive process and their work conditions without having to worry about paying those who are extracting profit from them.
 And because they're not making someone else richer in the process of their operation, they can run their business *while still being competitive against those who are having profit extracted from them via rent.* In essence, you lower the barriers to entry for business and allow the business to only pay, truly, for what it uses.

 And if the workers of those companies could live in apartments or houses rented to them at-cost, then more of their wages could be spent on things that make them happy, such as art or travel.
 Or, perhaps, they could work four days a week instead of five.
 What a world!

-Elimination of the rent-seeking class allows *much higher margins* both for companies and for individual workers.
+Elimination of the rent-seeking class allows *higher margins* both for companies and for individual workers.
 Beyond this, it creates stability and security.
-They know that their rent will only go up if the actual underlying costs go up, instead of rent going up because the private owner has their eye on a new Mercedes.
+They know that their rent will only go up if the actual underlying costs go up, instead of the private owner realizing they are charging less than market rate and arbitrarily raising rent.

 ## Ownership